Ayrx/blog/posts/2014-12-29-python-aead.md

 ```

 The class takes requires an encryption key to be initialized.
 The key has to be
-32 bytes long and encoded with base64url as specified in RFC 4648.
-The library
+32 bytes long and encoded with base64url as specified in [[RFC4648]].
+The
-provides a `classmethod` to generate a suitable random key.
+library provides a `classmethod` to generate a suitable random key.

 ```python
 cryptor = AEAD(AEAD.generate_key())